LJOSS/MovieFilm/README.md

 # MovieFilm Application

-Application include two screens, First one is list of the movies and the second one is movie details.
+Application include two screens.
+First one is list of the movies and the second one is movie details.

 ## Project architecture

-The project is following the Clean architecture principles with Koin DI Library.
+The project is following the Clean architecture principles.
 There are 4 modules that refers to architecture layers:

 - app